inspiration07/KaggleCompetitions/README.md

 # KaggleCompetitions

-### Contains code for all kaggle competitions I have taken part in.
+### Contains code for all kaggle competitions I have participated in.